 I loved the work in the bush to then heading off into the city to do the deliveries, met so many amazing, interesting people from the owners and chefs to the kitchen hands, people from all over the world and all the different styles of cooking that came with it.

-These days I am based in Wiri at the depot and have great suppliers who know what I need, have a delivery driver and all round backup (Chris) + a contractor (Lotu) who comes in and helps with the wood processing when the demands there, couldn’t do this without them.
+These days I am based in Wiri at the depot and have great suppliers who know what I need, have a delivery driver (Mike) and help at the depot (John) couldn’t do this without them.

 A young pitmaster visited in 2016 by the name of Mike Hunt from Meatfingers, he needed some sticks and introduced me to the NZ Pitmasters page.
 Although I have been bbqing for over 30 years and yes not just snags and steaks, have been throwing roasts on for years but the quality of the food that the home bbqer produces now is next level, blows my mind!